superstarlifter/doc/docs/how_to/password_reset.md

 <img src="../assets/password_reset_05.jpg"  style="width:800px" class="border"></img>

-*Note – For security purposed the password will not be visible.
+*Note – For security purposes the password will not be visible.